SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

 Once BOLD has imported the samples, download specimen “data spreadsheets” from the BOLD project to obtain the BOLD Process IDs.

-Download FIMS spreadsheet from GEOME and use the Excel “index(match)” function to paste the BOLD Process IDs into column “boldProcessID”.
+Download FIMS spreadsheet from GEOME and use the Excel “Xlookup” function to paste the BOLD Process IDs into FIMS column “boldProcessID”.
 Re-import the edited FIMS data to GEOME to update this information.

 Uploading Sequences to BOLD